emtee40/APDE-wiki/Getting-Started.md

 It is not currently possible to re-order the tabs as they appear in the editor, but this is a planned feature.

-> Tip: You can also load .java files in the sketch folder as separate tabs, but it is not yet possible to create .java files from within APDE.
+> Tip: You can also have .java file tabs.
+To create a .java file, just end the new tab's name with ".java".

 ### Debugging